allbecauseyoutoldmeso/CV/README.md

 ## Kate Gleeson

 I'm a freshly minted Makers Academy graduate with a love of programming, programming and programming.
-Most especially, of producing clean, elegant and resilient code.
+Most especially of producing clean, elegant and resilient code.
 For me coding is about building one simple, logical solution on top of another until I have something amazing.

 I'm good at learning - getting to grips with unfamiliar tools and languages, hunting down answers to difficult questions, and sometimes just nagging at a problem until it surrenders.

 Skills I've tackled in the past include teaching, working as a Junior Doctor, graphic design, animal care and organic farming.
-I love fresh challenges, and I'm good at adapting to new environments.
+I love fresh challenges and I'm good at adapting to new environments.

 ## Education

 #### Makers Academy
 * A solid grounding in Ruby and JavaScript along with relevant testing frameworks.
-* Familiarity with common front-end languages, and with web app frameworks such as Rails and Node.js.
+* Familiarity with common front-end languages and with web app frameworks such as Rails and Node.js.
 * Experience of and enthusiasm for pair-coding and teamwork.
 * A firm belief in TDD.
+Although sometimes spiking code is fun.
+Or a desperate measure when you enter a new dimension...
 * The understanding and confidence to work independently and to find out what I need to know.
 For our final project I and my intrepid team taught ourselves about web VR, learned how to write an Alexa skill...and figured out how to link them up, with <a href="https://github.com/allbecauseyoutoldmeso/spaceship">some pretty cool results</a>.
 * See <a href="https://github.com/allbecauseyoutoldmeso">my profile page</a> for the projects I enjoyed most, and <a href="https://github.com/allbecauseyoutoldmeso/CV/blob/master/Coding_and_me.md">here</a> for selected snapshots from my learning over the past four months.